What are the Best Cave and Glowworm Tours in Waitomo?

 4. Glowing Adventures

 See the Waitomo caves exactly as nature intended on the glowworms cave tours with Glowing Adventures.
 There are no concrete floors, no walkways or artificial lighting in this cave network on a family farm giving you an authentic caving experience.
 That doesn’t mean that there aren’t magnificent features to behold, in fact, it’s quite the opposite with what looks like limestone waterfalls frozen in time, stalactites and, of course, beautiful displays of glowworms.
 Groups are limited to six people, while private tours and even photography tours are available.
-We list this experience in the 9 Luxury Activities in Waitomo.
+Find out more about the different tours available on Viator and Tripadvisor.
+Plus, we list this experience in the 9 Luxury Activities in Waitomo.

 Location: 1199 Oparure Road, Te Kuiti